How Do I Get to Little Corn Island?

 Minding the schedule above, you can plan around it to schedule your departure date.
 Most people leave on the same day of their flight, and that generally works fine.

 However weather can be a factor, and if you want to eliminate any worry about the slight chance of a weather-related panga delay, simply plan to spend a day or two on Big Corn at the later part of your visit to the islands.
-It’s also good advice if you were planning to stay on both islands anyway: Go to Little Corn first, and Big Corn second.
+It’s also good advice if you were planning to stay on both islands anyway: In other words, go to Little Corn first, and Big Corn second.
 (And of course, based on our extensive feedback and expert experience, we recommend you spend the majority of your vacation here on Little Corn.
 9 out of 10 visitors that have done so will tell you that that’s excellent advice!).

 Local Tip: While on the island, you can stop by Tranquilo Cafe or Dolphin Dive for up-to-the-minute weather and wind updates.
 Both spots stay pretty on top of weather predictions.